spojit-flow/spojit-docs/docs/user-guide/services/iterator.md

 ---
 template: overrides/main.html
 ---
+!!! note "Before you begin"

+    In order to use the features in this section you need to have an active Spojit account.
+If you don't have an account you can checkout out the [pricing](https://www.spojit.com/pricing.html "Spojit Pricing"){target="_blank"} and [register here](https://app.spojit.com/register "Spojit Registration"){target="_blank"}.
+If you already have an account you can [login here](https://app.spojit.com/login "Spojit Login"){target="_blank"}.
+___

 This service can facilitate the parallel processing of a collection of items.
 The service itself can consist of two separate services within the application: `fork` and `join`.

 A scenario where this could be useful is if you receive a list of products from a webhook and need to retrieve the SKU of each product.
 We could use the iterator to go through the collection of product and retreive the SKU information before continuing.